 Southport lies at the heart of what is informally called ‘England’s Golf Coast’, referring to the fact that this corner of North West England and its Lancashire shoreline is absolutely packed with golf of the highest order.
-These include household names, British Open venues and some hidden gems that await your discovery.
+These include household names, Open Championship venues and some hidden gems that await your discovery.

 Your golf tour in England can be a chance to tackle the region’s three Open Championship golf courses; within easy reach of Southport, which we recommend as a base, are the Royal trio of Birkdale, Lytham and Liverpool.
 All three are top quality layouts and prestigious clubs, but access for visitors is generally excellent.